Yagyū Munetoshi: Encounter with Kamiizumi Hidetsuna

 In 1564, Kamiizumi Ise-no-kami Hidetsuna was travelling to Kyoto with his student and nephew Hikita Bungorō and his long-time student Suzuki Ihaku.
 While stopping in Ise Province, the group asked the governor, Kitabatake Tomonori, if he knew of any capable samurai nearby interested in a friendly match.
 Kitabatake recommended Munetoshi and Munetoshi's friend Kakuzenbō In’ei, a monk and spearsman of the Hōzōin temple.
 Hidetsuna agreed, and a messenger was sent on ahead to Hōzōin temple to contact the two men.

 Munetoshi agreed, and met Hidetsuna at Hōzōin.
 Accounts differ on the specifics of the match: according to the Edo Yagyū family record Kyū Yagyū-hanki, Munetoshi faced Hikita Bungoro and was roundly beaten with a fukuro-shinai.
 An account by Munetoshi's great-great-grandson Toshinobu says that Munetoshi faced Suzuki Ihaku three times.
 Based on family documents and oral history, Yagyū Toshinaga suggested that Munetoshi's opponent was Hidetsuna himself in three matches over three days.
 In any event, the common point of all the accounts is that Munetoshi lost, and became Hidetsuna's disciple.

 Munetoshi invited Hidetsuna to his land in Yagyū Village, where they trained for the better part of a year.
 Hidetsuna then went on to Kyoto, giving Munetoshi an assignment.
 He asked him to research the concept of Mutō-dori; facing an armed opponent while unarmed.
 While Hidetsuna was away Munetoshi devoted himself to this study, and upon Hidetsuna's return he successfully demonstrated it on Suzuki Ihaku.
 Hidetsuna, pleased by this innovation, gave Munetoshi an inka-jō, signifying the highest attainment in Shinkage-ryū and permission to teach it.
 A year later, Hidetsuna gave Munetoshi the Kage-mokuroku, a selection of four scrolls detailing the kata of Shinkage-ryū with commentary and drawings by Hidetsuna himself.

-In the Yagyū Kaken, the Yagyū family constitution, Munetoshi wrote that he’d loved the military arts since he was a youth, and studied many ryū, but did not know victory until he met Kamiizumi Hidetsuna.
+In the Yagyū Kaken, the Yagyū family constitution, Munetoshi wrote that he had loved the military arts since he was a youth, and studied many ryū, but did not know victory until he met Kamiizumi Hidetsuna.
 Munetoshi's service to Matsunaga, and later to Oda Nobunaga would keep him busy following Hidetsuna's visit in 1567, Munetoshi and Hidetsuna both found themselves living and working in Kyoto in the waning years of the Ashikaga Shogunate, from 1570 to 1572.
 In 1572 Hidetsuna traveled to Yagyū Village for the last time, staying there an indefinite length of time before heading east to Kōzuke Province, where he was last seen in 1577.